17twenty/aba/readme.txt

     Flush can be called to ensure all data has been written

 func (w *Writer) Write(records []Record) (err error)
-    Write writes the contents of p into the buffer.
-It returns the number of bytes written.
-If nn < len(p), it also returns an error explaining why the write is short.
+    Write writes the provided []Records into the buffer.
+It returns an error if something is wrong with the records.